 - Please note, we take a firm stance on ticket touting and we take ticketing fraud very seriously.
 The law permits us to refuse a request to exercise your rights where we believe permitting you to exercise your rights may prejudice the prevention or detection of crime or the apprehension or prosecution of offenders.

-- You may exercise any of the following rights in the following section regarding your personal data:
+- You may exercise any of the following rights in the following section regarding your

 - Right to ask us not to use your personal data for direct marketing purposes: This can be done through the communication preferences part of "my account" or by clicking the "unsubscribe" link on marketing communication.